HaiAu2501/LEAF/README.md

-# LEAF
-LLM-Enhanced Adaptive Forest
+# LEAF: Leveraging LLM-Enhanced Algorithms for Quality and Diversity in Decision Forests